Admissions/Registration Procedures

 Class Attendance/Cancellations

 Students are expected to attend all classes.
-Tuition-Free classes may be discontinued during the term if attendance drops.
-Tuition-based classes will continue according to schedule once they have started.
+Classes may be discontinued during the term if attendance drops.

 It is NOCE's practice that classes do not normally meet on a weekend following a Friday District holiday or preceding a Monday District holiday.
 If it is necessary for a class to be held on a holiday weekend, this would be an exception to the rule.